hanqigui/littleProject/README.md

 - **Clear Procedure**: It teaches newer from the zero with clear and understandable sequences to guide learners.
 - **MVP**: It starts from the min avaiable product and then gradually improve it.
 - **Authentic**: It creates by Mozilla and continues updates.

+## Comments:
+I really like your sharing, it is really interesting! (commented by Sina Liu)